-The court will also issue a bench warrant.
-In the past, Atlanta Municipal Court generally issued FTA’s without also issuing bench warrants.
-More recently however, it is not uncommon for a warrant to be issued in conjunction with an FTA.
+In addition to the suspension, the court issues a bench warrant.
+In the past, Atlanta Municipal Court generally only issued a Failure to Appear status.
+However, now it is common for them to issue a warrant in conjunction with an FTA.

-Occasionally the Clerk’s Office will send a notice regarding the bench warrant, but not always.
-Often the first time one is made aware of an existing bench warrant is after being pulled over for a minor traffic violation.
-In those instances, the officer may just give you a warning (“you know you have a warrant out of Atlanta that you might want to take care of”) – or he may arrest you and take you to jail to wait and see a judge.
+Often, the Clerk’s Office sends you a notice regarding the bench warrant.
+But that is not always the case.
+Frequently, the first time you become aware of an existing bench warrant is after being pulled over for a minor traffic violation.
+In those instances, it is up to the police officer’s discretion to issue a warning or arrest you and take you to jail, where you will wait to see a judge.

-Once the case has been retrieved safely out of FTA status, it is very important to get the proper documentation to lift or prevent an FTA suspension with DDS.
-Although it would be much easier to simply have the courts notify DDS electronically, this is often not done.
-Without completing the steps discussed here, the license may be suspended with DDS even though the FTA had been lifted.
+Once the case has been retrieved safely out of FTA status, you need to get the proper documentation to lift or prevent an FTA suspension with DDS.
+Although it would be much easier to have the courts notify DDS electronically, this is often not done.
+Without completing the steps discussed here, the license may be suspended with DDS even though the court lifted the FTA.

-In order to avoid any license suspension concerns, get a DS-912 form from the Clerk’s Office (make sure it is a certified copy with a court seal) and bring it to any DDS branch.
-This will resolve any current or pending suspensions in connection with the FTA status.
-Make sure to check the status of your license online to confirm that your license has not already been suspended
+To avoid any license suspension concerns, get a DS-912 form from the Clerk’s Office (make sure it is a certified copy with a court seal) and bring it to any DDS branch.
+This step resolves any current or pending suspensions in connection with the FTA status.
+Make sure to check the status of your license online to confirm that the DDS has not already suspended it.